it-gro/hugo-theme-w3css-basic/README.md

   teaserTruncateSummary  = 200
 ```

-`summaryLength` was introduced in hugo 0.30 (https://gohugo.io/news/0.30-relnotes/).
+`summaryLength` was introduced in hugo 0.30
+(https://gohugo.io/news/0.30-relnotes/).
 It's measure is "words".
 `teaserTruncateSummary` is in "characters".
-The Description (first priority) or the Summary (second priority) is truncated:
+The Description (first
+priority) or the Summary (second priority) is truncated (without
+cutting words):

     {{- or .Description .Summary | markdownify | truncate ( or .Site.Params.teaserTruncateSummary 160)  | replaceRE "<.?p>" "" | safeHTML }}